Burana Tower is the remains of the ancient civilization of Kyrgyzstan. Legend of construction

 • a whole field with stone sculptures.

-Therefore, immediately after the descent, we naturally went to inspect all the listed “finds”, which we studied in more detail in the morning.
+Therefore, immediately after the descent, we naturally went to examine all the listed “finds”, which we began to study in more detail in the morning.

 Stone sculptures - “balbals”.

-Stone statues (balbals)- a type of monuments widespread on the territory of Northern Kyrgyzstan in the habitats of nomads - the Turks.
-They are collected from the shattered ancient Turkic burial grounds mainly in the Chui valley, but there are also statues from Issyk-Kul and Tien Shan.
+Stone sculptures (balbals)- a type of monuments common in the territory of Northern Kyrgyzstan in the habitats of nomadic Turks.
+They are collected from destroyed ancient Turkic burial grounds mainly from the Chui Valley, but there are also statues from Issyk-Kul and Tien Shan.

-On the territory of the archaeological museum, there are 80 sculptures, which are figures with a careful study of the face, hairstyle and other objects, but there are also primitive sculptures.
-Now you understand why we examined them in the morning, we wanted to see them all :).
+On the territory of the archaeological museum there are 80 sculptures, which are figures with careful detailing of the face, hairstyle and other objects, but there are also primitively made sculptures.
+Now you understand why we finished watching them in the morning, we wanted to watch them all :).

 Before the spread of Islam, such sculptures were installed on the graves or ritual structures of the Turks themselves.
-In the collection, for the most part, you can find images of male warriors, less often - of women.
+In the collection, you can mostly find images of male warriors, less often - women.

-Presented by gravestone steles with inscriptions in Arabic.
-Collected from Muslim cemeteries in the places closest to the Buranino settlement and date back to the XIV - the first half of the XX century.
-On the steles, you can see sayings from the Koran, as well as the name and year of death of the deceased.
+They are represented by tombstones with inscriptions in Arabic.
+Collected from Muslim cemeteries in places closest to the Buraninskoye settlement and dating back to the 14th – first half of the 20th centuries.
+On the steles you can see sayings from the Koran, as well as the name and year of death of the deceased.

 Rock paintings – petroglyphs.

-Petroglyphs in the form of images of various animals (mainly deer) can be seen on the stones, laid out in several parallel rows.
-On the territory of Kyrgyzstan, rock carvings can be found in the districts of Naryn, Issyk-Kul, Talas, Alai and others.
-They date back to the 2nd thousand years.
-BC NS. - XVI century.
+Petroglyphs in the form of images of various animals (mainly deer) can be seen on stones laid out in several parallel rows.
+On the territory of Kyrgyzstan, rock paintings can be found in the regions of Naryn, Issyk-Kul, Talas, Alai, etc. They date back to the 2nd thousand years ago.
+BC e. – XVI century

 Stone tools

-In addition to stone statues, I was surprised to find here such stone "wheels" - millstones (X-XII centuries) found on the territory of the Buranino settlement.
+In addition to stone sculptures, I was surprised to find these stone “wheels” here - millstones (X-XII centuries), found on the territory of the Buranin settlement.

-By the way, the whole story can be read right on the territory of the settlement, next to the house they put special “iron books” in two languages - Russian and Kyrgyz.
+By the way, the whole story can be read right on the territory of the settlement; special “iron books” were placed next to the house in two languages – Russian and Kyrgyz.

-We returned to the guard, he just boiled the kettle, treated us to what it was: tomatoes, cookies, apples.
-We also got everything edible that we found in the backpack.
-It is a pity that the Kirghiz was caught not talkative, they decided to go to bed so as not to sit in tense silence.
+We returned to the guard, he just boiled the kettle and treated us to what we had: tomatoes, cookies, apples.
+We also took out all the food we found in the backpack.
+It’s a pity we found the Kyrgyz not talkative, so we decided to go to bed so as not to sit in tense silence.

-As I said, in the morning we walked through the territory of the Buranovo settlement again, and finally, for helping the guard and for a ticket, we left 10 soms (7 rubles) at his request.
-The last thing I wanted to see in Kyrgyzstan -.
-I understood that this is a large lake with all kinds of hiking trails through the nearby mountains, for which we have neither the strength nor the desire.
-But being in Kyrgyzstan and not even looking at Issyk-Kul is a crime, as many of the travelers would say.
-Therefore, it was decided, we will wrap up there on the way home.
+As I already said, in the morning we walked again through the territory of the Buranovsky settlement, and finally, for helping the guard and for the ticket, at his request, we left 10 soms (7 rubles).
+The last thing I wanted to see in Kyrgyzstan was.
+I understood what it was big lake with all sorts of hiking trails over the nearby mountains, which we no longer have the strength or desire to climb.
+But being in Kyrgyzstan and not even looking at Issyk-Kul is a crime, as many travelers would say.
+Therefore, it was decided that we would stop there on the way home.

-The Burana Tower is part of the Burani settlement, located at a distance of 12 km from the city of Tokmok.
-The results of archaeological research of the settlement suggest that these are the remains of the city of Balasagyn, which from the 7th to the 13th centuries was the capital of the developed and powerful Karakhanid kaganate.
+The Burana Tower is part of the Buranin settlement, located 12 km from the city of Tokmok.
+The results of archaeological studies of the settlement suggest that these are the remains of the city of Balasagyn, which from the 7th to the 13th centuries was the capital of the developed and powerful Karakhanid Khaganate.
 This state was created by the nomadic peoples who inhabited the Tien Shan.
-Already in the 10th century, the eastern borders of the kaganate were Semirechye, and the western ones were the delta of the Amu Darya.
+Already in the 10th century, the eastern borders of the Kaganate were Semirechye, and the western borders were the Amu Darya delta.
 At this time, nomadic tribes became sedentary, crafts and trade relations developed.

-The capital of the kaganate, Balasagyn, was located at the intersection of trade routes and was a city with a fairly developed infrastructure.
-With the arrival of the Islamic religion on these lands, religious buildings - mosques - began to appear.
-Minarets were built near them, Arab.
-"Manara", whence the name Burana came from.
+The capital of the Kaganate, Balasagyn, was located at the intersection of trade routes and was a city with a sufficient developed infrastructure.
+With the advent of the Islamic religion in these lands, places of worship- mosques.
+Minarets were built near them, Arab. “manara”, which is where the name Buran comes from.

-The main purpose of the minaret was to call the faithful to prayer; this building was built of baked bricks similar to Arab lighthouses.
-The square foundation of the tower is deepened by 5 meters, the height of the octahedral base is 4 meters, and the barrel of a circular cross-section tapering towards the top rises by 18 meters.
+The main purpose of the minaret was to call believers to prayer; this building was built of baked brick, similar to Arab lighthouses.
+The square foundation of the tower is deepened by 5 meters, the height of the octagonal base is 4 m, and the round trunk, tapering towards the top, rises to 18 meters.
 The upper part of the tower, supposedly about 20 meters high, destroyed by earthquakes, was a dome-lantern.
-It was possible to enter the minaret on the roof of the mosque or, in our time, on a ladder, since the entrance is located 6 meters from the ground.
-The top of the tower is climbed by a spiral internal staircase.
+You could enter the minaret from the roof of the mosque or, in our time, from a ladder, since the entrance is located 6 meters from the ground.
+The top of the tower is reached via a spiral internal staircase.

-Archaeologists believe that the Jami mosque (late 10th - early 11th centuries) was located on the western side of the Buran minaret.
-To the east of the tower are the ruins of three mausoleum-tombs.
-According to legend, the Burana tower was erected by the ruler of the city for his daughter, wishing to protect her from the predicted death.
-However, the death of the girl from the bite of a black scorpion could not be avoided, the tower served as her tomb, and soon her father was buried nearby.
+Archaeologists believe that the Jami Mosque (late 10th – early 11th centuries) was located on the western side of the Burana minaret.
+To the east of the tower are the ruins of three mausoleums.
+According to legend, the Burana Tower was erected by the ruler of the city for his daughter, wanting to protect her from the predicted death.
+However, the girl’s death from the bite of a black scorpion could not be avoided; the tower served as her tomb, and soon her father was buried nearby.

-The city of Balasagyn survived the invasion of the Mongol horde without loss, thanks to the significant amount of ransom presented to Genghis Khan.
-The Mongols noted the benevolence of the townspeople by calling the city Gobalyk, i.e. "Kind, good."
-However, this did not bring the desired prosperity, according to archaeological finds, Balasagyn became extinct from the plague in the XIV century.
+The city of Balasagyn survived the invasion of the Mongol horde without losses, thanks to the significant amount of ransom presented to Genghis Khan.
+The Mongols noted the friendliness of the townspeople, naming the city Gobalyk, i.e. "kind, good."
+However, this did not bring the desired prosperity; according to archaeological finds, Balasagyn died out from the plague in the 14th century.

-Now the ruins of the once flourishing capital of the Karakhanid Kaganate are an archaeological and architectural open-air museum.
+Now the ruins of the once prosperous capital of the Karakhanid Kaganate are an archaeological and architectural open-air museum.

 Video: Burana Tower